EvernodeXRPL/evernode-host/README.md

   - Swap: **2 GB** minimum
   - Disk space: **4 GB** minimum free disk space for `/home`
   - Publicly accessible IP/DNS
+  - Existing XRPL account with an EVR balance greater than 5120 (use [this page](https://dashboard.evernode.org/#/testnet-faucet) to generate a testnet account with EVR balance).

+### Upcoming requirement changes
+In an upcoming release, we will require a domain name (eg. myhost.myhosting.org) which can be used to reach the host.
+IP address will not be supported.
+This is being done to gain better SSL support for hosted contracts.
+Along with this change, we will provide the ability to seamlessly configure SSL for free (using [Let's Encrypt](https://letsencrypt.org/)) during the installation.
+Existing installations will not be effected.

 ## Important tips
   - You can use a phyisical or virtual (VPS) Linux server as your Evernode host. **[WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [Containers](https://linuxcontainers.org/) are not supported**.